Adoptions With Love Blog

 The Positive Choice of Adoption

-If you are thinking about placing your baby for adoption in Indiana, you are considering a brave, selfless, and thoughtless path.
+If you are thinking about placing your baby for adoption in Indiana, you are considering a brave, selfless, and thoughtful path.
 Adoption is not right for everyone.
 It requires much strength, love, and devotion.
 While it is one of the hardest decisions you will ever have to make, it can be very rewarding.
 Making an adoption plan for your baby is not abandonment; it is a loving choice.

 You can also determine the type of adoption you would like.
-There are three basic types of adoption plans:
+There are three types of adoption plans:

 • Open adoption